zutto/gpt.vim/README.md

 # gpt.vim

-(unfinished project, you may encounter problems.)
+(unfinished but working project, you may encounter problems.)

 A plugin for interfacing with general purpose text models, such as openai-chatgpt, localai, etc.